kthayashi/sleek/README.md

 # Personal Website for Kenji T. Hayashi

-This is the repo for my personal website.
-This website is a fork of the Jekyll theme Sleek by @janczizikow (https://github.com/janczizikow/sleek).
+This is the repo for my personal website, a fork of the Jekyll theme Sleek by Jan Czizikow (https://github.com/janczizikow/sleek).
 The original README for the Sleek repo can be found below:

 ***